Penile Implant Specialist in Tallahassee, FL

 Men who feel they have serious enough erectile dysfunction that they will undergo a permanent, point-of-no-return operation are good candidates.
 Men as young as 20 years old and as old as in their 80's are typically healthy enough for a 20-minute procedure under a general anesthetic and little to no blood loss.
 There are many factors that go into deciding which penile implant is right for the patient.
 For this reason, Dr. DeLay offers a range of prosthesis and does not compromise on the size or types of penile implant based on availability at the time of the procedure.
 Dr. DeLay will make sure that his patients will have realistic expectations, especially concerning penile length and size.
 Those who wish to gain size with the penile implant or have unrealistic expectations about how their penis will be sized after the operation are generally not considered a good candidate for penile implant surgery.
 Dr. DeLay will pick the penile implant that will serve the patient the best.
 His goal is not only to maximize the girth and length of the penis shaft but also to optimize rigidity by selecting cylinders with the longest inflatable portion and avoiding rear-tip extenders.

-If you live on the Florida Panhandle or Southern Georiga and are considering a penile implant, contact penile prosthesis expert Dr. Kenneth DeLay today.
+If you are considering a penile implant, contact penile prosthesis expert Dr. Kenneth DeLay today.
 With an office in Tallahassee, we are a short drive from the surrounding areas of Panama City, Valdosta, Dothan and Thomasville GA.

 Call (833) 437-3352 for appointments or request an appointment online.